 Tempo is the pace at which you execute an exercise.
-Most of the workouts in the 28-day FRF QS Program uses a moderate 2-0-2 pace (unless the exercise calls for jumping or plyometrics).
+Most of the workouts in the in this Program use a moderate 2-0-2 pace (unless the exercise calls for jumping or plyometrics).
 Here is an easy way to remember the 2-0-2 tempo.
-Use a cadence of 2 seconds (say to yourself, "Time to get Fire Rescue Fit") as you lower your weight, then repeat ("Getting Fire Rescue Fit") as you raise it back up.
+Use a cadence of 2 seconds (say to yourself, "Getting Fire Rescue Fit") as you lower your weight, then repeat ("Getting Fire Rescue Fit") as you raise it back up.
 It's important to use this moderate pace, it allows for more muscle development and insures control of the weight.
 If an exercise calls for power like slamming or jumping, then lift the weight (bodyweight) as explosively as possible and lower it under control.
 It is especially important to remember that with any movement if you start to lose form, you're done, stop and rest.